libretime/libretime/README.md

 Please direct your inquiries to the taiga or open an issue in GitHub.

+## Releasing

+The LibreTime maintainers release new versions of LibreTime at regular intervals.
+We follow the [Semantic Versioning](http://semver.org/spec/v2.0.0.html) standards.

+In a nutshell, given a version number MAJOR.MINOR.PATCH we increment the:

+1. MAJOR version when we make incompatible API changes,
+2. MINOR version when we add functionality in a backwards-compatible manner, and
+3. PATCH version when we make backwards-compatible bug fixes.

+Given the history of the project we will be starting with version 3.0.0.

+Stay tuned for early alphas and lots of betas as we get development up and running.

 ## License

 LibreTime is free software: you can redistribute it and/or